Yakumwamba/Yakumwamba/README.md

 I am enthusiastic about the best Web and Mobile development technologies. 🌍

-Currently I'am working with NodeJS, ReactJS, React Native technologies and all the tools that involve them. 🌱
+Currently I'm working with NodeJS, ReactJS, React Native technologies and all the tools that involve them. 🌱

 I am Passionate about the entire Web and Mobile development ecosystem, I try to develop solid and efficient knowledge based on continuous study, but not only in programming.
 My passion goes through all stages of product development, from UX / UI to the deployment of applications and marketing strategies. 💜